bozboz/jam/README.md

 ### 3.5.
 Value Retrieval

-Just querying the entities will only give you the data from the entities table, in order to load the values you must call the `loadValues` method on either a single or collection of entities.
+Just querying the entities will only give you the data from the entities table, in order to load the values you must call the `loadFields` method on either a single or collection of entities.
 The method takes a list of fields to load or will load all fields if no arguments given.

 e.g.
 ```php